 Rematch

-Rematch is a React state management library that aims to provide a more pragmatic approach compared to complex solutions like Redux.
-It leverages familiar concepts from Redux (like reducers and actions) but offers a simpler API and a smaller footprint.
-This makes it a good choice for projects that don't require the full complexity of Redux.
+Rematch takes a simpler way than tools like Redux.
+It builds on familiar Redux concepts such as reducers and actions but offers a simpler API and a lighter footprint.
+This makes Rematch a great choice for projects that don’t need the full complexity of Redux.

-Rematch uses models to organize state, reducers, and effects into a single entity for better organization.
-Each model represents a specific domain or feature area within your application.
+Rematch uses models to organize states, reducers, and effects into a single entity.
+Each model focuses on a specific part of your app, so your codebase is more organized and easier to manage.

 Code Example: